 3. Cash In on Gift-Card Special Promotions

 Many retailers and restaurants aim to lure a high volume of shoppers in December with extra gift-card freebies.
 Buy a $50 gift card, for example, and get a $10 bonus.
-Merchants such as the Gap, Applebee’s, Jamba Juice and The Children’s Place have used this strategy, DealNews.com reported.
+Merchants such as Netflix, Chipotle, Southwest Airlines, and DoorDash, according to BlackFriday.com.

-With businesses still feeling the sting of pandemic-related losses, promotions might look a little different this year.
+With businesses continuing to feel the sting of rising inflation, promotions might look a little different this year.
 But a savvy shopper can use freebie gift cards and bonuses to buy additional gifts or to give as tokens of teacher appreciation during the holidays.
 In either event, bonus cards make for a fast and easy way to save on holiday shopping.

 4. Buy Bulk Gift Cards at Warehouse Stores

 Many huge warehouse stores, such as Costco and Sam’s Club, offer multi-pack gift cards at a steep discount.
-Although fewer people are dining out because of COVID-19, Costco still offers cards to major restaurants such as McCormick & Schmick’s Seafood Restaurant and Carrabba’s Italian Grill for 20% to 25% off.
-So for a $100 gift card, you might only have to pay $75.
+Sam’s Club offers cards to major restaurants such as McCormick & Schmick’s Seafood Restaurant with the deal that if you buy two $50 gift cards, they’ll throw in a bonus $20 card, totaling up to just $93.91.

-Sam’s Club also offers discounted gift cards to major retailers and eateries ranging from Philly Pretzel Factory to Morton’s The Steakhouse.
+Costco also offers discounted gift cards to major retailers and eateries ranging from Fogo de Chão to California Pizza Kitchen.